Travel Nurse Requirements: Credentials & Documentation

 Once you’ve established your lifestyle preferences and priorities, you should turn your attention to completing any remaining travel nurse requirements so you can hit the ground running at your first, or next, assignment.

-Now’s the time to begin coordinating with other parties, like your travel nurse recruiter and contacts at your new medical facility, on tasks like credentialing, documentation, and lodging/moving.
+Now’s the time to begin coordinating with other parties, like your travel nursing agency or recruiter and contacts at your new medical facility, on tasks like credentialing, documentation, and lodging/moving.

 For many nurses, onboarding credentials are the least favorite of the travel nurse requirements to prepare.
 Getting documents (and copies!) in order may not be an interesting―or even simple―task, but they are important, and they can be time-intensive.